stklcode/statify-blacklist/CONTRIBUTING.md

 Automated tests are run using [Travis CI](https://travis-ci.org/stklcode/statify-blacklist) for every commit including pull requests.
 They ensure compatibility with the supported PHP versions and the WP Coding Standards.

+There is also a semi-automated code quality analysis pushing results to [SonarCloud](https://sonarcloud.io/dashboard?id=de.stklcode.web.wordpress.plugins%3Astatify-blacklist).
+Keep in mind that the ruleset is not yet perfect, so not every minor issue has to be fixed immediately.

 ## Still Open Questions?